decaf-dev/obsidian-dataloom/docs/body-cell-text.md

 ## Description

-This cell renders a text value.
+This cell renders Obsidian markdown.

-A text value may include any Obsidian markdown.

 ## Usage

 Select a text cell to open the text cell edit menu.
 Type any value.
 Click outside the menu or press `Enter` or `Return` for the value to be saved.

-Examples of Obsidian markdown include:
+Examples of Obsidian markdown include

 ```markdown
 **Bold**